eser-chr/Ising_model/README.md

 # Ising_model
 A simple library for the Ising model.
-Written in C++ and controlled by Python.
+The main code runs in C++ but the data analysis is done in Python using Pandas, Matplotlib and Seborn.
+The user can pick the dimension of the system.